|New York State DMV - Internet Office Transactions|

-If the DMV does not have your current mailing address on your DMV records, read the instructions to change your address on DMV documents.
+Read the instructions to change your address on DMV records and documents.

 Yes, but the new document will then display your previous name.
 You cannot change your name during this transaction.
 If you recently changed your name, read the instructions to change your name on DMV documents and DMV records.

 Yes, you can apply online for a duplicate of an enhanced driver license (EDL) or an enhanced non-driver photo ID Card.
 The fee is the same for both enhanced and non-enhanced documents.

 If your driver license or learner permit was stolen or lost due to a crime, you can order a duplicate online, but you must pay the $17.50 duplicate photo document fee.